Mindjammer - The Roleplaying Game: Publication history

 In 2008, Cubicle 7 Entertainment published a space opera RPG, Starblazer Adventures that used the FATE System.
 A year later, Sarah Newton created a background supplement titled Mindjammer.
 In March 2014, Cubicle 7 announced they would no longer publish or support the game as their licensing agreement had come to an end.
 Newton subsequently re-published Mindjammer as a standalone RPG later the same year.

+Sarah Newton credits "the creativeness and generosity of Fred Hicks, Rob Donoghue, and Leonard Balsera and all the team at Evil Hat Productions, creators of the Fate Core system" for making her game Mindjammer - The Roleplaying Game (2014) possible.

 The first adventure supplement for the second edition, Hearts and Minds, was published in 2015.
 In November 2015, Mindjammer Press ran a successful Kickstarter campaign that funded a massive expansion of the line.
 By 2018, ten new supplements had been published, as well as a version of the game for use with Traveller.

 Reception

 Steve Dean of the British Fantasy Society was impressed, calling the second edition book "a solid chunk of SF goodness, printed on high-quality paper [...]
 The internal artwork is good but not intrusive and leaves plenty of room for the content."
 Dean concluded with a strong recommendation, saying, "Overall, this is an impressive volume of work.
 I would say it achieves everything it sets out to do, and does it with style, quality, and passion.
 Sarah Newton, and all her Newtonians, deserve a hearty round of applause.
 If I was giving out scores, this would be a perfect 10."

+In a review of Mindjammer in Black Gate, Howard Andrew Jones said "lest you think that it’s somehow bereft of fun because it is a little more plausible, rest assured that it oozes adventure.
+Scenario hooks are sprinkled throughout the text, and story ideas blaze up from nearly every page."